hawtio/hawtio/BUILDING.md

 This then runs the [unit test specifications](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/test/specs/spec) using [Jasmine](http://pivotal.github.com/jasmine/) in your browser.
 From this web page you can use the browser's debugger and console to debug and introspect unit test cases as required.

+If you are using the [LiveReload plugin for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) you can then hit the LiveReload icon to the right of the address bar and if you are running the watch profile, the tests are re-run every time there is a compile:

+    mvn -Pwatch

 ## Running the End-to-End Integration Tests